gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 /// * `reserve_out` - the amount of available token1
 pub fn get_amount_in(amount_out: u128, reserve_in: u128, reserve_out: u128) -> u128;
 ```
-Now we can start implementing the contract.
-We start by introducing some of the internal methods to handle of the balances/reserves math:
+Now start implementing the program.
+Start by introducing some of the internal methods to handle of the balances/reserves math:

 ```rust
 // A simple wrapper for balance calculations to facilitate mint & burn.